AlexHYF/OOPSLA2023-Artifact/README.md

 Reproducing SyGuS benchmark experiment
 --------------------------------------

-This experiment consists of 2 steps: Obtaining the synthesis result from SyGuS solver and calcute their sub-specifications.
+This experiment consists of 2 steps: Obtaining the synthesis result from SyGuS solver and calculate their sub-specifications.
 Execute the following sub-tasks:
 ```
 cd /OOPSLA2023-Artifact/SyGuS